sergio11/aws_serverless_pipeline_poc/README.md

 - 📊 **Observability (CloudWatch Dashboards + Alarms)** — Centralized dashboard with SQS depth, Lambda errors/throttles, and DLQ depth metrics, backed by 4 configured alarms and SNS notifications for proactive alerting.

+## More Details 📝

+For comprehensive information about this project, check out this [Medium article](https://medium.com/@sanchezsanchezsergio418/aws-serverless-pipeline-event-driven-processing-scheduled-reconciliation-and-modular-terraform-4dca21f982db).

 ## 🚀 Why This Stack?

 ### 🐍 Python + FastAPI